green discharge no std

 If you suspect an STI, it’s a good practice to let recent partners know, as they may need testing or treatment as well.

-Is green discharge normal during pregnancy, not STD?
+Is green discharge normal during pregnancy, not an STD?

-Green discharge during pregnancy is not typically considered normal if it’s not due to an STD.
+Green discharge during pregnancy is not considered normal regardless of STD status.
 While it’s common for vaginal discharge to change in color, texture, and amount during pregnancy, most healthy discharge appears clear or milky white.
 Green or yellow discharge can sometimes indicate an infection or other health concerns, so it’s best to consult your healthcare provider for proper evaluation.

 Noticing changes in your vaginal discharge can be worrisome.
-Your healthcare provider is the best resource to help determine if an infection or another health issue causes these changes, and they can recommend the most effective course of treatment.
+Your healthcare provider is the best resource to help determine whether an infection or another health issue is causing these changes, and they can recommend the most effective course of treatment.

 Situations requiring follow-up with a healthcare provider:

-If symptoms are severe or worsening, and your healthcare provider can’t see your provider, consider visiting an urgent care clinic.
+If your symptoms are mild and you’re not able to see a healthcare provider, consider visiting an urgent care clinic.